dimikot/dklab_realsync/README.md

 > Luke, use Dropbox!

-Seriously, [Dropbox](http://dropbox.com) and it's competitors are an amazing way to keep two (or more) computers in sync.
+Seriously, [Dropbox](http://dropbox.com) and its competitors is an amazing way to keep two (or more) computers in sync.
 You store your local copy of the source code as a Dropbox sub-directory, and the app will keep changes across computers in sync.
 Plus, you get a cloud-based backup for your files so you will never lose your stuff.
 If two-way sync between non-remote computers is what you want, then RealSync isn't want you want.

 ### "But in our company we use a lot of console tools to work with the code: the tools must be run at the server, and have hard-coded paths, etc."